kimschles/code-challenges/README.md

 # code-challenges

-A collection of code challenges with solutions in JavaScript, Ruby and Python.
+A collection of code challenges with solutions in JavaScript, Ruby, Python and Bash.